Hi.

 I’m a writer based in Norwich, England.
 Here’s me looking serious and overly beardy:

 You might have heard me on The Writing Life podcast which I produced for several years.
-I’ve spoken about writing serial fiction at Primadonna Festival and for the National Centre for Writing.
-I’ve also taught for the BBC, FutureLearn, LinkedIn Learning, Access Creative and the Africa Game Developers Community.
-These days I work at One Further helping cultural organisations do exciting digital things.
+I’ve spoken about writing serial fiction at Primadonna Festival and for the National Centre for Writing and have taught workshops for the BBC, FutureLearn, LinkedIn Learning, Access Creative and Literature & Latte.
+These days I work at Creative PEC, where I support the creative industries in the UK and abroad.

 “This newsletter is why I have a newsletter!
 And he’s an amazing fantasy, time-hopping sci-fi crime fiction writer.”